 The mesmerizing Wild Lights showcases massive sparkling light displays of iconic landmarks, from Paris’ Eiffel Tower to the Egyptian Pyramids.
 Here you can follow a scenic one-way trail and view thousands of impressive, illuminated lanterns.

-Tip: For more sparkling light displays, check out the Dublin Winter Lights as it transforms the city into a dreamy destination in the wintertime.
+Tip: For more sparkling light displays, check out the Dublin Winter Lights, which transform the city into a dreamy destination in the wintertime.
 It features thousands of sparkling lights in 21 locations throughout the city that remain on until January 1st.

 Check out what to do during January in Ireland if you’re looking for more ideas.